 Photo: Max Pixel

-Also known as Siddhartha Gautama (from birth), Tathagata (who has come), or Bhagavan (blissful), Buddha Shakyamuni (the awakened sage of the Shakya family) was the spiritual leader and founder of Buddhism, one of the world's three leading religions.
-The Buddha was born in the 6th century BC into a royal family and lived in absolute isolation and luxury.
-When the prince matured, he left his family and all his possessions to plunge into self-discovery and seek to save humanity from suffering.
-After several years of meditation and contemplation, Gautama attained enlightenment and became a Buddha.
+Also known as Siddhartha Gautama (from birth), Tathagata (the comer) or Bhagavan (the blessed one), Shakyamuni Buddha (the awakened sage of the Shakya lineage) was the spiritual leader and founder of Buddhism, one of the world's three leading religions.
+Buddha was born in the 6th century BC in royal family and lived in absolute isolation and luxury.
+As the prince grew older, he left his family and all his property to plunge into self-discovery and seek to rid humanity of suffering.
+After several years of meditation and contemplation, Gautama achieved enlightenment and became the Buddha.
 Through his teachings, Shakyamuni Buddha influenced the lives of millions of people around the world.

 21. Rosa Parks